msft-mirror-aosp/platform.external.toolchain-utils/llvm_tools/README.md

 ```

 Similarly as the previous example, but for updating `LLVM_NEXT_HASH` to
-the git hash of revision 367622 and test with tryobs:
+the git hash of revision 367622 and test with recipe builders:

 ```
 $ ./update_packages_and_run_tests.py \
   --is_llvm_next \
   --llvm_version 367622 \
-  tryjobs \
+  recipe \
-  --options nochromesdk latest-toolchain \
+  --options -nocanary \
-  --builders kevin-release-tryjob nocturne-release-tryjob
+  --builders chromeos/toolchain/kevin-llvm chromeos/toolchain/nocturne-llvm
 ```

 ## `update_chromeos_llvm_hash.py`